Formaleuros, Formalbitcoins, and Virtual Monies: Virtual money in semi-autonomous organizations

 \subsubsection{Potential rationality requirements for virtual financial systems}

 One may only complain about irrationalities of a virtual financial system and its virtual monies if these irrationalities can be understood as deviations form a normative view.
 Merton's \cite{Merton1995} requirements on a financial system should be complemented by rationality criteria.
-Because of the wide variation that emerges when virtual systems are contemplated which come about from incompetent practice as well as systems that have been optimized for many years these criteria must contain the most basic information about what degrees of freedom are available for various agents operating within the system (or rather: whose activities are being coordinated by means of the system) and what incentives a system provides for its agents.
-It is easy to develop a financial system where paying high prices is always more advantageous than paying low prices.
-Such features should be made explicit and be compared with a predefined normative view about these incentives.

 Besides rationality constraints that may be imposed on a financial system there are other aspects that must be assessed.
 Returning to the case of ORG and DIV, the mechanisms of LFS contribute to the distribution of power within ORG.
 DIV may end up with deficits and that may impose a stress on its position within ORG.
 Cohen \cite{Cohen2005} describes the two major forms of power that a unit (DIV or in Cohen's case a national state) can apply to deal with such forms of stress: the power to delay and the power to deflect.
 This conceptual scheme is attractive as a tool for analyzing how LFS enables a clear distribution of power within ORG, for instance by evaluating to what extent both mentioned powers are kept within limits.